State withholds $44 million from Medicaid insurer Iowa Total Care

 “DHS will continue to hold managed-care organizations accountable to the Iowans they serve.”

-Iowa Total Care did not responded to The Gazette’s request for comment in time for this article.
+Iowa Total Care did not respond to The Gazette’s request for comment in time for this article.

 Nearly 650,000 Iowans are enrolled in Iowa’s Medicaid program, which is managed by two private insurance companies — Amerigroup Iowa and Iowa Total Care.